 to parts of northern Tarija) the Bolivian climate is usually very hot, humid and often rainy between late September and May.
 December and January are the hottest months of the year.
 Summer days are humid and sticky.
 Nights are warm and musky, often filled with a moist fruity aroma as winds carry the scent of the tropical jungle into the cities.

 More than any other month, August tends to be specially windy.
-Because this is also the month for “chaqueos” (“slash and burn”) land clearing techniques used in northern Bolivia to clear forested areas), the August winds blowing in a southerly direction often fill cities like Santa Cruz with smoke.
+Because this is also the month for “chaqueos” (“slash and burn” land clearing techniques used in northern Bolivia to clear forested areas), the August winds Southward, often filling cities like Santa Cruz with smoke.
 At times it is so thick that visibility is near zero and driving becomes very difficult.
 Many people suffer from respiratory problems.
-(Photo below: Burning the Amazon).

-Between May and July strong, intensely cold winds blow North from Argentina bringing bracingly cold weather to otherwise tropical Bolivia.
-Called “sures” or “surazos” southerlies) by locals, these southern winds cause sudden temperature drops of anywhere from 10-40ºF overnight.
+Just prior to this, in May, June and July, strong and intensely cold polar winds blow North from Patagonia, Argentina bringing bracingly frigid weather to otherwise tropical Bolivia.
+Called “surazos” by locals in Bolivia, these southern winds cause sudden temperature drops of anywhere from 10-40ºF overnight.
 These are often accompanied by rain, making for very chilly weather.
-Because in this region the climate is typically humid, it may feel colder than it actually is and people complain of feeling “chilled to the bone” although temps don’t dip below freezing (32ºF).
+Because in this region the climate is typically humid, it may feel even colder than it actually is and people complain of feeling “chilled to the bone” although temps come almost never dip below freezing (32ºF).

 Open a fahrenheit to celsius conversion chart here